 Several organizations are available, and all students are urged to identify with some of them.
 The Mississippi Organization of ADN Student Association (MOSA) and Student Nurses Organization (SNO) are organizations available to nursing students.
-Phi Beta Lambda (PBL) is an organization available to selected technical students.
-Health Occupation Students of America (HOSA) is available to LPN students.
+Health Occupation Students of America (HOSA) is available to PN students.
 Collegiate DECA is available to all business-related majors.
-Future Educators of America is open to students interested in pursuing careers in education.
 Health Information Management Student Association (HIMSA) welcomes Health Information students.